 Further to section 4.1.2 of the Assembly RoP, with the exclusion of the Rapporteur (or the Group Leader in the case of informal WGs and Regulatory Chair, the Membership of a WG shall be limited to maximum two representatives per ICH Founding Regulatory Member per WG (one expert shall be designated as Topic Leader and the other as Deputy Topic Leader), and one representative which shall be designated as Topic Leader, per Standing Regulatory Member, Regulatory Member, Founding Industry Member, Industry Member, Standing Observers and ICH Observer per WG.
 Furthermore, Founding Industry Members, Industry Members, Industry Standing Observer and Industry Observers of ICH may collectively as a group nominate up to 3 additional experts, by coordinating amongst themselves the nomination from a pool of designated industry experts amongst their associations.
 In this coordination, efforts should be made to identify the best possible experts across concerned industry sectors while at the same time make efforts to have experts from regions outside of the 3 Founding Members to achieve appropriate diversity in representation of industry perspectives.
 The additional experts that would be appointed in this process would subsequently report to the appropriate Founding Industry Member / Industry Member / Industry Standing Observer for their respective industry sector(s).
 If Industry collectively as a group cannot reach an agreement on which expert(s) to appoint, the additional industry expert position(s) would remain unfilled.
+See section 4.1.2 of the Assembly RoP for further information.

-Standing Regulatory Members, Regulatory Members, Industry Members, Standing Observers and ICH Observers, which are limited to one representative per WG, may nominate an alternate expert.
+Members/Observers with one expert in a WG may nominate an alternate expert.
 The alternate expert may be copied on emails and may listen during teleconferences of the WG but would not participate in the discussion.
 In the event that the expert cannot participate in the WG, the alternate expert would replace the expert.